Zi-ang-Cao/MP1/README.md

 # 🛠️ Usage
 Scripts for generating demonstrations, training, and evaluation are all provided in the `scripts/` folder.

-The results are logged by `swanlab or wandb`, so you need to `swanlab login` first to see the results.
+The results are logged by `wandb`, so you need to `wandb login` first to see the results.

 1. Generate demonstrations by `gen_demonstration_adroit.sh` and `gen_demonstration_metaworld.sh`.
 See the scripts for details.
 For example:
     ```bash